How to Build a Top for a Dresser

 - Flip it over to see your beautiful plank top.
 Now, it’s time to sand again.
 I started with a high grit sandpaper (80) and worked my way to a lower one (220.)
 This smooths the wood and makes it almost silky feeling.

 - At this point you can stain it or paint it.
-That wood that was covered in dirt and gross looked so nice by now that I decided to whitewash it.
+That wood that was covered in dirt looked so nice by now that I decided to whitewash it.
 Everybody does dark tops.
 Let’s bring back light wood.
 It’s gorgeous!
 Whitewash works just like stain.
 You paint it on and wipe it off with a clean rag.

 - Once it was dry, I added a top coat.
 I chose General Finishes flat out flat because I love a matte finish.
 I added 2 coats.

 - It’s a good idea to refinish your dresser with the top off.
 I’ve added notes on that process below.

 - Once the top coat is dry, you can attach it to the dresser where it was previously attached.
 Just make sure that your screws won’t poke through your new beautiful top.